Will support every effort of govt in battle against coronavirus: Cong

 "The Congress will support the citizens' curfew announced by the prime minister.
 In case the government goes for a complete lockdown, it should prepare itself from now on as regards provisions for essential commodities and maintenance of essential services," he said.
 Maken urged the government to do advance planning in this regard.

+He said the countries that were able to deal with the coronavirus threat with even a little success were those where there was transparency of data, correct numbers were reported and hence, people could be cautioned for prevention.
+"While the prime minister has urged for social distancing, special attention should be paid to the jhuggi clusters and help should be extended to those who are unable to afford or stock on rations," Maken said.

-The Congress thanked the doctors, health workers and airport staff, who were rendering yeoman service while subjecting themselves to risks, Maken said.
+The Congress thanked the doctors, health workers and airport staff, who were rendering yeoman service while subjecting themselves to risks, he added.
 "We welcome and support the steps taken by the government in combatting the coronavirus.

-"The government should also raise the number of testing facilities and tests at all levels and it should be serious on the issue," he added.
-The Congress leader hoped that the government would also facilitate the bringing back of Indian citizens who were struck abroad.
+"The government should also raise the number of testing facilities and tests at all levels and it should be serious on the issue," the Congress leader said.
+He hoped that the government would also facilitate the bringing back of the Indian citizens struck abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)